-A diversal EDITOA Operating Free IDC
+A II .
+LEDITO A PWC as % of IDC

-Adjusted EBITDA Cash Flow IPG
+Adjusted EBITDA Net Sales IPG

 50% 25% 25%

-2019 Annual Performance Bonus Plan Results
+2020 Annual Performance Bonus Plan Results

-The 2019 AIP payout is funded on the Company's performance against the Adjusted EBITDA and Operating Free Cash Flow ("OFCF") targets, and the named executive officers' individual performance goal ("IPG") achievement.
-The 2019 financial targets for Adjusted EBITDA and OFCF were \$421 million and \$352 million, respectively.
-IPG goals for named executive officers for 2019 were based on achieving these financial targets, growing the Company's portion of the residential market, increasing industrial market share, geographic expansion (organic and inorganic), and other goals related to product and organizational development.
+The 2020 financial targets for Adjusted EBITDA and PWC were \$476.8 million and 27.5%, respectively.
+IPG goals for named executive officers for 2020 were based on achieving these financial targets, growing the Company's portion of the residential market, increasing industrial market share, geographic expansion (organic and inorganic), and other goals related to growth of our Clean Energy business, product development, organizational development & succession planning.

 Achievement of the above stated financial targets under the plan would result in a 100% payout for three components in the plan.
-For 2019, the Company's Adjusted EBITDA, excluding the impact of acquisitions that occurred during the performance period and before deduction for non-controlling interests, was \$462.3 million, which exceeded the target resulting in a 165% payout for the 50% Adjusted EBITDA portion.
-The level of Adjusted EBITDA achieved also corresponds to the resulting payout opportunity for the 25% IPG portion of the bonus plan.
-The IPG is adjusted for each named executive officer's performance against certain defined and measurable goals established at the commencement of the year and developed to achieve specific initiatives related to the Company's long-term strategy.
-The Company's OFCF, also excluding the impact of acquisitions, was \$362.6 million, which slightly exceeded the target resulting in a 120% payout for the 25% OFCF portion.
-As a result, the Committee approved the overall 2019 achievement payout of 154% out of a maximum of 200%.
+For 2020 under the AIP, the Company's Adjusted EBITDA (excluding the impact of acquisitions that occurred during the performance period and before deduction for noncontrolling interests) was \$585 million, which exceeded the target for the Adjusted EBITDA portion.
+The level of Adjusted EBITDA achieved also corresponds to the resulting payout opportunity for the IPG portion of the bonus plan.
+The IPG is adjusted for each named executive officer's performance against certain defined and measurable goals established at the commencement of the year and developed to achieve specific initiatives related to the Company's longterm strategy.
+The Company's PWC, also excluding the impact of acquisitions, was 27.1%, which slightly exceeded the target for the PWC portion.
+As a result, the Committee approved the overall 2020 achievement payout of 182% out of a maximum of 200%.